Online only

 Welcometo the virtual event about

-Advancing health and well-being through animal-assisted services
+Advancing health, disability and well-being through animal-assisted services

 Whyshould I attend? top reasons